-It tied the record for the most weeks at #1 on Billboard’s Hot 100, with Whitney Houston’s ‘I Will Always Love You’, with 14 weeks.
+At the time, it tied the record for the most weeks at #1 on Billboard’s Hot 100, with Whitney Houston’s ‘I Will Always Love You’, with 14 weeks.
 Boyz II Men held the record prior to this with ‘End of The Road’ for 13 weeks, and then went on to break their own record with 16 weeks with ‘One Sweet Day’, their collaboration with Mariah Carey.
 This has since been broken.

 The run ended when they knocked themselves from the top with ‘On Bended Knee’.
 At the time, they were the first act to replace themselves at #1 in 30 years, previously only achieved by The Beatles in 1964.

 The single also reached #1 on numerous other Billboard charts, including the Adult Contemporary and R&B charts, and was a #1 hit in Australia, Canada and New Zealand.